 While some sportsmen would build a trophy cabinet to show off their silverware, Jocky gave his to go on display at Dysart Social and Recreation Club where he threw his first darts.

 Fame and fortune beckoned – he was surely the first sportsman from these parts to have a computer game named after him by the then fledgling industry – but his roots remained firmly in Kirkcaldy.

-His reluctance to revisit the glory years was summed up at his front door when he said: “Ach, I enjoyed it while it lasted.
+His reluctance to revisit the glory years was evident: “Ach, I enjoyed it while it lasted.
 But that’s life, eh?
 You get knocked for six, and then that’s it.
 I couldn’t do it now.
 I just want to be left alone because all they write about me is crap, and I don’t want to read about that.
 That’s it in a nutshell.
 I’m sorry.
 I don’t want to shut the door in your face.”

 One more time, Jocky closed the door, and, by the time of his death in 2012 he was long forgotten by many, except those on the darts circuit who continued to honour his memory with competitions bearing his name.

 Or maybe they – we – didn’t forget his remarkable achievements, and the pioneering role he played in the sport.

 His death was recorded with an obituary in The Times.
 Not bad for a boy from the Lister Bar.